 This traditional, creamy Christmas cocktail packs a punch.
-From perfect eggnog recipes to cheat's and non-alcoholic versions, we've covered all things 'nog...
+From the best eggnog recipes to cheat's and non-alcoholic versions, we've covered all things 'nog.

 Eggnog: A traditional, yolk-based drink certain to polarise a Christmas crowd.
-Would you happily guzzle down a cup or does the idea of it leave you colder than a reindeer’s hoof?
+Would you happily guzzle down a cup, or does the idea of it leave you colder than a reindeer’s nose?

 To the uninitiated, eggnog is essentially drinkable custard.
-Its base of egg yolks and sugar is open to interpretation; while traditionally brandy or rum is used as the alcohol component, a dash of whisky shouldn’t be sniffed at as an alternative, and the favoured nutmeg seasoning can be replaced with other festive spices.
-Still not convinced?
-We spoke to our food editor Cassie Best and home economist Miriam Nice about making perfect homemade eggnog…
+Its base of egg yolks and sugar is open to interpretation; while traditionally brandy or rum is used as the alcohol base, a dash of whisky shouldn’t be sniffed at as an alternative, and the favoured nutmeg sprinkle can be replaced with other festive spices.

 One of the easiest ways to make your own eggnog is to make a batch of simple homepage custard to use as its base.
-Try this recipe but with 1 tbsp of cornflour instead of 3.
-Chill the custard and just before serving add your choice of rum, brandy, whisky or bourbon and top each glass with a grating of fresh nutmeg.
+Try this recipe but with one tablespoon of cornflour instead of three.
+Chill the custard and just before serving, add your choice of rum, brandy or whisky and top each glass with a grating of fresh nutmeg.

 Sweet?
 Tick.
 Creamy?
 Tick.
 Kitsch, moreish and festive?
-Tick.
-The foundation of eggnog has 'kids' written all over it – and it tastes just as good without the booze.
-Just replace it with a splash more milk to thin the drink down to the right level of viscosity.
+Tick, tick, tick.
+The custardy base of eggnog has 'kids' written all over it – and it tastes just as good without the booze.
+Simply replace with a splash more milk to achieve the right level of viscosity.

-Serve up a Don Pedro-style 'hard' eggnog milkshake with whiskey, ice cream and eggnog blended together and served in tall glasses with a straw.
+Serve up a Don Pedro-style 'hard' eggnog milkshake made with whisky, ice cream and eggnog blended, then served in tall glasses.

 Eggnog health and safety

-If you’re using raw egg yolks, ensure you buy the freshest you can find and be sure to alert guests if you’re serving it at a party.
+If you’re using raw egg yolks, ensure you buy the freshest you can find (with the British Lion logo) and be sure to alert guests if you’re serving it at a party.
 If the recipe you’re using requires cooking, make sure you heat the eggs very slowly over a low temperature otherwise they could curdle, leaving you with party-pooping sugared scrambled eggs.

 Still not convinced?

-If you’re not quite ready to embrace homemade eggnog with open arms, a glitzy retro snowball is a safe alternative.
-This version contains Advocaat, a Dutch liqueur made from egg yolks - buying a bottle off the peg bypasses the requirement of having to deal with them yourself.
-Top the blend off with Babysham for the ultimate festive finish.
+If you’re not quite ready to embrace homemade eggnog, a retro snowball is a zingier option.
+This classic cocktail contains advocaat, a Dutch liqueur made from egg yolks.
+Top up with with Babycham for the ultimate festive finish.